 If you have been laid off, your employer will give you a record of employment (ROE).
 If you are eligible for EI, you will need this ROE for your EI application if you cannot find other work.

-Q: What is the CERB (Canada Emergency Response Benefit )?
+Q: What is the Canada Recovery Benefit (CRB)

 Q: Is there any emotional support services available for students during this time?